catbeef/color-input/readme.md

 ## Caveats

+### Support

 This uses various DOM APIs that fall under the greater Web Component umbrella: custom `HTMLElement` subclasses, shadow DOM, custom css properties, etc. It does not include a polyfill or make use of a framework.
-Therefore it’s only suitable for use where you know these APIs are supported, which at the moment would typically mean Electron apps and Chrome extensions.
+Therefore it’s only suitable for use in applications where you know these APIs are guaranteed to be supported, which at the moment would typically mean Electron apps and Chrome extensions, not general audience websites.

-This project was mainly a way for me to familiarize myself with these upcoming technologies and to find out what their limitations are, so I don’t intend to adapt this to Polymer or whatever, though feel free to fork it.
+This project was mainly a way for me to familiarize myself with these upcoming technologies and to find out what their limitations are, which is why not one extra moment of my consideration went to the idea of agents lacking support for some feature or another.
+So I don’t intend to adapt this to Polymer or any other framework that kinda-sorta fakes web components for old browsers, but feel free to fork it.

 > *tl;dr:* for a regular website that needs to support older browsers you
 > probably cannot use this until c.
 2039 AD

+#### Supported

+- Chrome: of course
+- Opera: hey now look at you dawg

+#### Unsupported

+At the time I write this, Firefox is actively developing support for custom elements and the related web component APIs, so it will likely be added to the previous list sooner than later, and I bet they’ll do a baller job.

+Safari isn’t supported, but it does basically work there.
+You could probably make it viable with a few CSS hacks; mainly what fails there is CSS containment.

+Edge hasn’t signalled any development being underway on web components yet, and it goes without saying that IE doesn’t support any aspect of HTML or Ecmascript beyond `<div>`, maybe `<marquee>`, and throwing errors.

 ### About Web Components and Forms